 The City-County Health Department (CCHD) International Travel Clinic offers pre-travel counseling and immunizations for adults and children who are planning to travel outside of the United States.

-- For any additional questions about recommended or required vaccines and CCHD prices, please call 406-454-6950
+For any additional questions about recommended or required vaccines and CCHD prices, or to schedule an appointment for immunization, please call 406-454-6950.

 The travel consultation includes: